Thomas B. King Associate Professor of Metallurgy

 UROP

-Sc.D.
-Materials Science and Engineering, 2022
+Sc.D. in Materials Science and Engineering, 2022

 Thesis: “Microstructural evolution and phase transformations for advanced complex concentrated alloys”

-Moved to: MSE, Max Plank Institute/Germany (post-doc),
+Moved to: MSE, Max Plank Institute/Germany (post-doc)

 Sc.D. in Material Science and Engineering, 2022